 12. The Promises

-We know these so well.
-We hear them at every meeting and might even know them by heart.
-New members and visitors may not know what they are or mean.
-So, this is a great topic for discussion meetings.
+We hear The Promises at every meeting and might even know them by heart.
+New members and visitors may not understand their significance, making this an excellent topic for discussion meetings.

 “If we are painstaking about this phase of our development we will be amazed before we are halfway through.
 We are going to know a new freedom and a new happiness.
 We will not regret the past nor wish to shut the door on it.
 We will comprehend the word serenity and we will know peace.
 No matter how far down the scale we have gone, we will see how our experience can benefit others.
 That feeling of uselessness and self-pity will disappear.
 We will lose interest in selfish things and gain interest in our fellows.
 Self-seeking will slip away.
 Our whole attitude and outlook on life will change, fear of people and economic insecurity will leave us.
 We will intuitively know how to handle situations that used to baffle us.
 We will suddenly realize that God is doing for us what we could not do for ourselves.
 Are these unrealistic promises?
 We think not.
 They are being fulfilled among us sometimes quickly, sometimes slowly.
 They will materialize if we work for them.”

-Have all of these promises become true for us, or only some?
+Have all these promises become true for members, or only some?
 Remember that they will materialize if we work for them.
-There are conditions for these promises to be fulfilled.
-What are they?

 13. Step 9